 Morris’ closest competition in this category, going strictly by streaming performance, was Thomas Rhett’s Center Point Road, which boasted a 79 Spotify popularity score.
 Looking at our Cities page for Nashville at the time, Rhett also had the seventh highest Spotify Monthly Listener count for the Tennessee capital where the CMAs were held.

-Unfortunately, his lower CPP rank and nomination count ceded the win to Morris' Girl.
+Unfortunately, his lower Artist Rank and nomination count ceded the win to Morris' Girl.

 Musical Event of the Year

 And then there was the category everyone was wondering about: Musical Event of the Year.
 This category is interestingly described on the CMA website as “a collaboration of two or more people either or all of whom are known primarily as a Country artist.”

 Even if Lil Nas X was quietly stripped of his brief Country label by Billboard, the Georgia rapper can at least find solace in the fact that his “Old Town Road” collaboration with Billy Ray Cyrus landed a Musical Event of the Year nod at this year’s CMAs.